Monday 8.30am - 5.00pm

-As well as print books the Library service also provides access to a vast collection of eBooks and eJournals which can be read online or downloaded.
+As well as print books, the Library service also provides access to a vast collection of eBooks and eJournals.
 Library Search is our resource discovery platform.
 There is a useful video guide to using Library Search.

-We also have an Honesty Library in the LRC if you want to take a break from your course textbooks.
+We have an Honesty Library in the LRC if you want to take a break from your course books.
+The books are free to take - you can return them or keep them forever, as they are not part of the library collection.